Fellowship Program Focused on

-- apply latest research in deep learning, reinforcement learning, generative adversarial networks, etc.
+apply latest research in deep learning, reinforcement learning, generative adversarial networks

-Fellows from previous cohorts are now in data science roles at Uber Advanced Technologies Center, Facebook, Yelp, Orange, etc. See a complete list of our past fellows.
+Fellows from previous cohorts are now in data science roles at Uber Advanced Technologies Center, Facebook, Yelp, Google, Salesforce, Orange, and Ernst & Young.
+See a complete list of our past fellows.

 Hiring Partners & Employers